lavaeater/turbo-rocket-ultra/docs/todo/Nicer Setup UI.md

 ## What it lacks
 It totally lacks information about what's going on.
 The game has a stolen splash screen, which is bad, but the setup screen should have...
 - [ ] A five-lane player selection-thing
+- [ ] Detect controllers, perhaps all the time, during setup screen
 - [ ] A logo in the background
 - [ ] Sensible information shown
 - [ ] Info on what buttons to press